Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsubsection{The \(\mathtt{prior}\) parameter}

-In many cases, we may not have prior knowledge about the UEC of the data-generating DAG, but when we do it can be incorporated into the prior $\pi(\U)$.
-The \texttt{prior} parameter of \texttt{GrUES} is used to specify $\pi(\U)$.
-As an example, one may have prior knowledge about the possible number of source nodes in the true UEC (i.e., the number of causal sources in the true data-generating DAG).
+Prior knowledge about the data-generating model can be incorporated into the prior $\pi(\U)$ which is specified via the \texttt{prior} parameter.
+As an example, one may have prior knowledge about the possible number of source nodes in the true UEC (i.e., the number of causal sources in the data-generating DAG).
 We can capture such prior knowledge or beliefs using the following prior, which we denote as \(\Delta_s^p\) for number of sources \(s\) and scale parameter \(p\).
-It is formally defined by exponentiation of a discretized triangle distribution with support \([n]\), for graphs on \(n\) nodes: using the sequence \(d\) defined by we define \(\Delta_s^p(\U) = \frac{d_i}{\sum d}\), where \(i\) is the number of sources in \(U\).
+It is defined by exponentiation of a discretized triangle distribution with support \([n]\), for graphs on \(n\) nodes: using the sequence \(d\) defined by we define \(\Delta_s^p(\U) = \frac{d_i}{\sum d}\), where \(i\) is the number of sources in \(U\).
 In Subsection~\ref{sec:appl-synth-data}, we present experiments on synthetic data in which we apply this prior as well as a noninformative (uniform) prior.